jemjam/settable.nvim/initial-work-plan.md

-# neoconfig.nvim — Initial Work Plan
+# ConfigMap.nvim — Initial Work Plan

 ## Objective

-Provide a minimal, dependency-free Neovim Lua module (`neoconfig`) that makes it convenient to declare and create keymaps, user commands, functions, and autocmds from a static configuration table.
+Provide a minimal, dependency-free Neovim Lua module (`ConfigMap`) that makes it convenient to declare and create keymaps, user commands, functions, and autocmds from a static configuration table.
 The module should be tiny, predictable, and easy to use from lazy.nvim plugin specs.

 ## Scope & Constraints